Show Me Value

 The University of Missouri System provides students access to a quality education surrounded by top-notch professors and world-class research.

-In addition, the university conducts 96% of the research conducted at Missouri's four-year public institutions; provides more than $60 million annually in unreimbursed health care; offers a broad scope of Extension services; and creates new jobs through economic development.
+In addition, the university represents 95.2% of federal research expenditures at Missouri's four-year public institutions; provides more than $60 million annually in unreimbursed health care; offers a broad scope of Extension services; and creates new jobs through economic development.

 The University of Missouri continues to be an affordable option for Missouri students and families.